-BY JOHN E. MCNERNEY, DPM Goals and Objectives To outline and delineate the conservative and surgical management of metatarsalgia of the lesser metatarsals and base of the 5th fractures in the competitive athlete.
+BY JOHN E. MCNERNEY, DPM

+Goals and Objectives

+To outline and delineate the conservative and surgical management of metatarsalgia of the lesser metatarsals and base of the 5th fractures in the competitive athlete.

 To identify the common surgical procedures that can be used to treat recalcitrant foot problems in competitive athletes.

 To compare and contrast the diagnosis and treatment of the three common types of 5th metatarsal base fractures: stress fracture, avulsion fracture, and Jones fracture in the athletic population.

 To recognize clinical signs and symptoms of lesser metatarsalgia.

 To understand the treatments of lesser metatarsalgia including surgical correction in athletes.

 Welcome to Podiatry Management's CME Instructional program.
 Podiatry Management Magazine is approved by the Council on Podiatric Medical Education as a provider of continuing education in podiatric medicine.
 Podiatry Management Magazine has approved this activity for a maximum of 1.5 continuing education contact hours.
 This CME activity is free from commercial bias and is under the overall management of Podiatry Management Magazine.

-You may enroll: 1) on a per issue basis (at \$29.00 per topic) or 2) per year, for the special rate of \$249 (you save \$41).
+You may enroll: 1) on a per issue basis (at \$35.00 per topic) or 2) per year, for the special rate of \$299 (you save \$51).
 You may submit the answer sheet, along with the other information requested, via mail, fax, or phone.
 You can also take this and other exams on the Internet at podiatrym.com/cme.

 If you correctly answer seventy (70%) of the questions correctly, you will receive a certificate attesting to your earned credits.
 You will also receive a record of any incorrectly answered questions.
 If you score less than 70%, you can retake the test at no additional cost.
-A list of states currently honoring CPME approved credits is listed on pg.
-122. Other than those entities currently accepting CPME-approved credit, Podiatry Management cannot guarantee that these CME credits will be acceptable by any state licensing agency, hospital, managed care organization or other entity.
+Other than those entities currently accepting CPME-approved credit, Podiatry Management cannot guarantee that these CME credits will be acceptable by any state licensing agency, hospital, managed care organization or other entity.
 PM will, however, use its best efforts to ensure the widest acceptance of this program possible.

 This instructional CME program is designed to supplement, NOT replace, existing CME seminars.
 The goal of this program is to advance the knowledge of practicing podiatrists.
 We will endeavor to publish high quality manuscripts by noted authors and researchers.
+If you have any questions or comments about this program, you can e-mail us at bblock@podiatrym.com.

+Following this article, an answer sheet and full set of instructions are provided.-Editor

+Introduction

-If you have any questions or comments about this program, you can write or call us at: Program Management Services, P.O.
-Box 490, East Islip, NY 11730, 1-800-232-4422 or e-mail us at bblock@podiatrym.com.
-Following this article, an answer sheet and full set of instructions are provided (pg.
-122).-Editor Introduction For the purposes of this article, a competitive athlete will be defined by the Bethesda E3 2019 Press Conference definition as "one who participates in an organized team or individual sport that requires regular competition against others as a central component, (and) places a high premium on excellence and achievement...".1 "Weekend Warrior" athletes seen in most podiatric offices may not specifically fit this definition, but are included since the pathology and symptomatology are often the same.
-This is not to exclude other procedures or treatments, but from a perspective of what was successful in having treated athletes ranging from grammar Continued on page 116
+For the purposes of this article, a competitive athlete will be defined by the Bethesda E3 2019 Press Conference definition as "one who participates in an organized team or individual sport that requires regular competition against others as a central component, (and) places a high premium on excellence and achievement...".
+"Weekend Warrior" athletes seen in most podiatric offices may not specifically fit this definition, but are included since the pathology and symptomatology are often the same.
+This is not to exclude other procedures or treatments, but from a perspective of what was successful in having treated athletes ranging from grammar school to the professional ranks for over 40-plus years.

-116 ORTHOTICS AND BIOMECHANICS

-Fractures (from page 115) school to the professional ranks for over 40-plus years.
 Suffice it to say that, in most cases, surgical options should be the last and not the first treatment suggested.

-Dr. Allan M. Levy, a noted sports may have minor symptoms.4 While early clinical signs may be minimal or absent, they can become progressively worse as the deformity progresses.
-It is important to note that the 2nd MPJ is the most common lesser metatar- Mulder's squeeze test will aggravate a neuroma, but not an MPJ problem. medicine physician often emphasized, "Surgery represents the failure of all other options."2 Lesser Metatarsal Subluxation/ Pre-dislocation/Dislocation Syndrome and Hammertoe One of the most common and painful forefoot deformities is subluxation or pre-dislocation of the metatarsal phalangeal joints (MPJs) (Figure 1).3 There are many reasons and theories proposed for these deformities, but most often, we can find a history of trauma, abnormal biomechanics, or systemic disorders.3 Pain associated with a deviated toe or MPJ subluxation may not reflect the severity of the disorder.
-Often a mild pre-dislocation may have significant symptoms while severe subluxation or dislocation sal affected and that we need to differentiate the cause of 2nd MPJ pain from other causes.
-2nd metatarsal, MPJ arthritis, neuritis (neuroma) and and deforming force. soft tissue inflammation (bursitis, capsulitis or synovitis) are among the conditions that must be ruled differentiated.
-Of particular concern is the common misdiagnosis of metatarsal bursitis with Mor-
+while severe subluxation or dislocation may have minor symptoms.4 While early clinical signs may be minimal or absent, they can become progressively worse as the deformity progresses.
+It is important to note that the 2nd MPJ